node-m2m/m2m/Readme.md

 $ node device.js
 ```

-The first time you run your application, it will ask you to provide your credentials.
+The first time you run your application, it will ask for your credentials.
 ```js
 ?
 Enter your userid (email):
 ?
 Enter your password: